GPNaslund/Thesis/SPP/thesis/method/method.typ

 Additionally, we will perform validation to ensure tha the plugin's software requirements align with the original stakeholder expectation @the-role-of-software-verification.
 As an alternative to experimentation, we considered survey-based research to gather stakeholder opinions on desired functionality.
 However, we ultimately decided against this due to our limited timeframe.
 We also believed that the iterative loop supported by experimentation would be hindered by the time required to create, distribute and analyze a survey.
 In our context, experimentation offers more immediate feedback and supports rapid iteration, which we viewed as essential for effective development.

+== 2.3 Reliability and validity
+=== Validity
+One limitation related to validity stems from the scope of the evaluation.
+The developed component will be tested by two individuals in controlled, but limited, settings.
+As such, the generalizability of the findings to a broader user base or different use cases is uncertain.
+Furthermore, the component is validated exclusively on migraine related health data.
+While it may be adaptable to other domains within health monitoring, such applicability remains untested and therefore unknown.

+Another validity concern involves the integration of the component with the datastores and/or wearable devices.
+The component will initially be tested using two or three specific health data providers.
+Its performance and compatibility with other, non integrated wearables remain unverified, and thus it cannot be assumed that the framework will function the equally well across other health data providers.

+Additionally the component rely on third party API's for data collection.
+Any inaccuracies or failure in those APIs could directly compromise the integrity of the data and therefore the validity of the results.
+This is particularly concerning given that the quality and frequency of data vary significantly between high cost devices (e.g, Apple Watch, Fitbit) and low cost alternatives (e.g, Bangle.js, EmotiBit).
+The component might perform well in high quality data environments but underperform in cases where the input data is sparse, noisy or unreliable.

+=== Reliability
+A significant threat to reliability is the dynamic nature of third party wearable health data provider APIs.
+These APIs are frequently updated, and changes in their structure or functionality may break the integration with out framework.
+This implies that future researchers attempting to replicate this study might need to adapt the codebase to updated APIs.
+To mitigate this risk, we will document the integration process thoroughly and provide implementation guides to facilitate replication.

+On the other hand, the controlled experiments conducted as a part of this project will be carefully designed and well documented.
+This will support the reproducibility of results and allow others to validate the findings under similar conditions.

+=== Risks and mitigations strategies
+A number of general risks may impact both the reliability and validity of the project outcomes:

+- Lack of access to wearable data may hinder testing or validation of the component under real world conditions.
+To address this, we prioritize using devices with public or open APIs and ensure local caching of test data were possible.
+- Complexity of data normalization and integration may result in inconsistent behavior across devices.
+This will be mitigated by adopting standardized data formats and implementing preprocessing checks.
+- Data quality issues, especially from low-cost or experimental devices may reduce the effectiveness of the component.
+We will include a validation layers to detect and handle poor input.
+- Time management and scope creep pose risks to project completion.
+A well defined timeline and iterative planning approach are used to ensure focus and manage scope.
+- Limited expertise in wearable APIs and data pipelines may slow progress.
+To mitigate this, we will rely on documentation and existing libraries where possible.
+- Difficulty demonstrating machine learning readiness of the collected data may arise due to insufficient volume or inconsistency.
+We will evaluate and report data quality with descriptive statistics and document its limitations for future machine learning integration.
+- API rate limits and access restrictions may impact data collection throughput.
+Mitigation strategies include caching responses, adhering to API usage guidelines and contacting vendors if necessary.

+By identifying these threats and planning accordingly, this project strives to maintain both reliability and validity, despite the challenges inherent in working with third-party hardware and health data.

+== 2.4 Ethical considerations
+While this project doest not involve direct interaction with human participants outside of the stakeholders in the initial interviews, it does involve collecting and processing of health related data via wearable devices.
+This introduces several ethical considerations, particular around privacy, data confidentiality and data ownership.

+=== Confidentiality
+The component is designed to collect health metrics that are sensitive by nature, such as heart rate, heart rate variability and skin temperature.
+Even though no personally identifiable information is intended to be handled, care must be taken to ensure that the processing of data is in accordance with privacy regulations such as GDPR.

+To address this, all test data used during development and experimentation will be anonymized.
+No user names, contact information, or device IDs linked to individuals will be stored or processed in any way that could allow for re-identification.
+No data will be stored within the component, only processing of the data.
+No data will be shared externally or stored in the cloud.

+== Sampling an bias
+The testing of the component will be done with using a limited number of wearable devices and datasets related to migraine prediction.
+As a result, the dataset is narrow in scope which may introduce selection bias.
+This poses a limitation upon the generalizability of the results to other conditions such as other devices or populations.
+Since the primary objective is to develop and evaluate a working prototype in a focused context, this tradeoff is considered acceptable for the scope of the project.

+== Participation and consent
+If any real user data is collected (for example, if Neurawave employees or external users voluntarily contribute data for evaluation), explicit informed consent will be obtained in written form.
+Participants will be made aware of what data is being collected for processing and how it will be used.
+Participation will be strictly voluntary, and participants will have the right to withdraw at any time without any consequence.

+== Risk of harm
+This project poses minimal risk of harm. as it does not involve any physical or psychological intervention.
+However, improper handling of sensitive data could lead to privacy breaches.
+To minimize this risk, the component itself will not store any data.

 #bibliography("refs.yml")